dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/subnetwork-usage.md

 node:
   ...
   subnet:
-    entries: # list of IDs of subnets to enter in a text format of NeoFS API protocol (overrides corresponding attributes)
+    entries: # list of IDs of subnets to enter in a text format of FrostFS API protocol (overrides corresponding attributes)
       - <subnetwork_ID>
   ...
 ...